 6. What to Bring to Vote

 Some states require identification to vote.
-Make sure to check your state’s guidelines so you have the necessary documents.
+Be sure to check your state’s requirements so that you’re prepared and have what you need.

 7. Key Dates